newwayland/baseline-economy/notes/issues.md

     planned daily amount of goods.
 Unsatisfied demand is any 'remaining demand' above the satisfaction amount.
 This seems to fit with the description of the buying algorithm in the paper.

+15. All firms first pay the wages.
+The 'current liquidity' is then calculated once and all firms use that weighting to distribute profits.
+Firms do not need to be randomised.
+This  is a two pass over the list of firms process and fits with the text of the paper which appears to sequence wages first ('First, all firms pay their workers a wage')

+16. The random order is determined once for the day procedure and the same order is used if the month start process needs to be run.
+This is ensures the household processing order changes only once per day.

+17. The order is maintained to be consistent with the paper - even though it makes the programming awkward...